Home » News » Gener 2 rehabilitates a two-lane Bridge in Çorovoda on behalf of TAP project

 In the framework and on behalf of the Trans Adriatic Pipeline Access Roads and Rehabilitation and TAP’s community investment programme in Albania, Gener 2 finalized the rehabilitation of a two lane bridge in Çorovoda, which will improve the transport infrastructure in the city and facilitate access to one of the main tourist attractions in the country, Osumi Canyons.
 During the inauguration ceremony, with the attendance of representatives of Gener 2, TAP, the Albanian Parliament Speaker Ilir Meta, Corovoda Mayor Nesim Spahiu and other local government authorities, an appreciation and recognition plaque was unveiled.

 In his speech, Managing Director of TAP, Ian Bradshaw said: “I want to thank Albanian authorities for working hand-in-hand with TAP to identify those strategic projects that will benefit local communities most.
 Access to the main hospital in the city and tourism – an important source of income locally – will benefit substantially following this upgrade.
 People visiting this area will have easier access to splendid sights, such as the Osumi Canyon.
-We will continue to work with local partners to generate sustainable improvements in communities’ quality of life and education.”
+We will continue to work with local partners in order to generate sustainable improvements in the communities quality of life and education.”

 Gener 2 continues to be an active player in Albania’s most prominent projects, executing and delivering them successfully and in a timely manner.